November 04, 2019

 The benefits of living in a hyper-connected world are numerous.
 Unfortunately, the same connectivity that allows your employees to access the network remotely could also be the greatest security risk facing your company.

-The comprehensive 2018 Insider Threat Report found that the most damaging security threats to organizations originate from trusted insiders – both malicious and negligent.
+Most damaging security threats to organizations originate from trusted insiders – both malicious and negligent.

 With more employees using various devices to access secure networks, the need for endpoint protection is even more critical.
 Endpoint security protects those devices – desktop computers, laptops, and mobile devices – from being exploited or used for malicious attack.